How much do solar panels increase home value?

 In this way, your ballpark estimate for a 6kW would be anywhere from a $22,000 to $30,000 increase in home value.

-Factors which change the relationship between solar and home sale prices
+Factors that change the relationship between solar and home sale prices

 There are a couple of factors that will affect the price of your home sale, including the age of your PV system and your location.